imubashir0/BatteryMonitor/README.md

     	  o	If the battery level drops below 20%, you should receive a low battery notification.

-4.5 Check Log File
+## Step 9: Check Log File

-The script logs events in a file called **battery_monitor.log**.
-To verify that the script is running as expected:
+The script logs events in the **battery_monitor.log** file.
+To verify that the script is running as expected.

-  1. Navigate to *C:\Users\YourUsername\Documents\BatteryMonitor*.
-  2. Open the **battery_monitor.log** file using a text editor (e.g., Notepad).
+Navigate to it and open it using a text editor (e.g., Notepad).

-  3. Check the log for messages indicating that the script started and notifications were sent.
+Check the log for messages indicating that the script started and notifications were sent.

-## Step 5: Troubleshooting
+## Step 10: Troubleshooting

 If the script doesn’t behave as expected, here are some common issues and how to resolve them:

   1. No Notifications:

-        o	Ensure that Windows Focus Assist is turned off or                   configured to allow notifications. o	Check the log file (battery_monitor.log) for any errors.
+    	  o	Ensure that Windows Focus Assist is turned off or configured to allow notifications.

+        o	Check the log file (**battery_monitor.log**) for any errors.

   2. Script Not Running:

         o	Double-check the path you used to run the script.
-Make              sure pythonw is installed and you are pointing to the               correct Python executable. o	Run the script with python (instead of pythonw) to see              any errors printed in the Command Prompt.
+Make sure pythonw is installed and you are pointing to the correct Python executable.

+        o	Run the script with python (instead of pythonw) by editing the **battery_monitor.vbs** file to see any errors printed in the Command Prompt.

-  3. Log File Not Being Created: o	Ensure that the script has permission to write to the               Documents\BatteryMonitor folder.
+  4. Log File Not Being Created:

+        o	Ensure that the script has permission to write to the Documents\BatteryMonitor folder.
-## Conclusion

-By following this guide, you have implemented the battery_monitor.pyw program, which monitors your laptop's battery status and provides notifications when the charger is connected, disconnected, or when the battery is full.
-You have also learned how to run the script manually through **Command Prompt**.
-For regular use, you can run the script whenever you need to monitor your battery status.